Medical and Dental Interviews

-For those fortunate enough to have made it successfully through UMAT, year twelve and the cutthroat selection process for interviews … well done!
-The final stage of realising your career dreams is the successful survival and completion of the medical interview / oral assessment process.
-Just as with UMAT, your performance will be guided by a wide variety of elements such as preparation, self-understanding, specific knowledge, the ability to perform and communicate under pressure and, what some might call, your charm and presentation skills (your ability to display an intriguing or attractive and proactive personality).
+For those fortunate enough to have made it successfully through UCAT, and the cutthroat selection process for interviews… well done!
+The final stage of realising your career dreams is the successful survival and completion of the Medical Interview / Oral Assessment process.
+Just as with the UCAT and/or your academic achievement (ATAR / OP / GPA etc.), your performance will be guided by a wide variety of elements such as preparation, self-understanding, specific knowledge, the ability to perform and communicate under pressure and, what some might call, your charm and presentation skills (your ability to display an intriguing or attractive and proactive personality).

-The UMAT interview is the final stage of assessing and ranking a range of personal competencies as well as your ability to undertake studies in the respective fields.
+The Undergraduate Medical Interview is the final stage of assessing and ranking a range of personal competencies as well as your ability to undertake studies in the respective fields.
 It is a personal assessment of who you are, what you have to offer and how suitable you will be.
-Just as with UMAT, you cannot underestimate the interview or take it too lightly.
+Just as with the UCAT and/or your academic achievement, you cannot underestimate the interview or take it too lightly.
 It is a serious process and is seen as a highly integral element of the selection process.
-Furthermore, it is a highly competitive forum where you will be assessed against other candidates who have not only strived as hard as you have to achieve their goals, but are also just as sincere and single minded in their desire to be interviewed successfully.
-Hence, the ultimate aim is to lift your performance above the competition, validating your sincerity and burning positive lasting impressions into the minds of the selection panel.
+Furthermore, it is a highly competitive forum where you will be assessed against other candidates who have not only strived as hard as you have to achieve their goals, but are also just as sincere and single-minded in their desire to be interviewed successfully.
+Hence, the ultimate aim is to lift your performance well-above the competition, validating your sincerity and burning positive lasting impressions into the minds of the selection panel.

 So how will you achieve success?